smikhalevski/react-corsair/README.md

 # Data loading

 Routes may require some data to render.
-While you can load that data from inside a route component, this may lead to a [waterfall](https://blog.sentry.io/fetch-waterfall-in-react/).
-React Corsair provides an easy way to load your data ahead of rendering:
+Triggering data loading during rendering may lead to a [waterfall](https://blog.sentry.io/fetch-waterfall-in-react/).
+React Corsair provides an easy way to load route data ahead of rendering:

 ```ts